ncatlab/nlab-content/pages/5/2/1/9/9125/content.md

   F \in SmthMfd
 $$

-is the [[smooth manifold]] of "values" that the the given kind of field may take at any spacetime point, then a field configuration $\Phi$ is modeled as a [[smooth function]] from spacetime to this space of values:
+is the [[smooth manifold]] of "values" that the given kind of field may take at any spacetime point, then a field configuration $\Phi$ is modeled as a [[smooth function]] from spacetime to this space of values:

 $$
   \Phi